ShyftXero/byoctf_discord/README.md

 ---

 ## Features
-This implements several features that are unique to SOTB or match our event's aesthetique
+This implements several features that are unique to SOTB or match our event's aesthetic

 - User contributed challenges meaning GMs/hosts can play too.
   - Internally validated flags (if you trust us to not look at flags)